vsatyakiran/vsatyakiran/README.md

 ### Intern at HoH Start-up
 I worked as a intern at **HoH e-commerce start-up** company for 2 months, In that two months I built two application for the company.
 - One application uses RAG model to created SEO friendly blogs to highlight and increase the companies brand visibilty.
-- Other was a DataPipe line that cleans, organizes, stores and vizualizes the e-commerces orders.
+- Other was a DataPipe line that cleans, organizes, stores and vizualizes the e-commerces orders in **AWS**.

 ### Intern at Scora Labs